kwonus/Quelle/Quelle-AVX.md

 1. Macro definition must represent a valid Quelle statement:
    - The syntax is verified prior to applying the statement label.
-2. Macro definitions exclude output directives
+2. Macro definitions exclude export directives
    - Any portion of the statement that contains > is incompatible with a macro definition
 3. Macro definitions exclude print directives
    - Any portion of the statement that contains [ ] is incompatible with a macro definition